knative-extensions/eventing-autoscaler-keda/README.md

 - `keda.autoscaling.knative.dev/rabbitMQQueueLength` - only for AWS SQS Source,
   refers to the target value for number of messages in a RabbitMQ brokers trigger queue: `1`
+- `keda.autoscaling.knative.dev/redisStreamPendingEntriesCount` - only for Redis Stream Source,
+  refers to the target value for number of entries in the Pending Entries List
+	for the specified consumer group in the Redis Stream.
+  Default: `5`

 ## HOW TO